b3n0y/ResolveDevDoc/docs/source/UI_elements_events.rst

 ..  topic:: Description

-	This event is triggered
+	This event is triggered when Text is edited by user in a ComboBox item.
+	``The ComboBox must be Editable``

 **Type:** event

-..  note:: Not tested yet
+..  code-block:: python

+    ui.ComboBox({'ID':'combo_1', 'Text': "My ComboBox", 'Editable': True, 'Events': { 'TextEdited': True} })

+    def OnComboBoxTextEdited(ev):
+        print(f"ComboBox Text was Edited")

+    # assign event handlers
-	win.On['my_combobox'].TextEdited = OnComboBoxTextEdited
+    win.On['combo_1'].TextEdited = OnComboBoxTextEdited

 EditTextChanged